Jon Rausch, CPA

 Jon became a partner at Holtzman Partners in Austin in 2017, where he stayed until joining Armanino in 2021.
 He strives to be an all-around trusted business partner with his clients, whether it’s tax-oriented or not.

 Jon received his undergraduate and masters degrees from the University of Missouri-Columbia.
-He is a member of the AICPA, Texas Society of CPAs and Missouri Society of CPAs.
+He is a licensed CPA and member of the AICPA, Texas Society of CPAs and Missouri Society of CPAs.

 *Jon holds his interest in the firm through JMR ATX PLLC